openaq/openaq-api/README.md

 ### AWS Athena for aggregations

-If `USE_ATHENA` is set, the API will use AWS Athena instead of creating PostgreSQL aggregations tables for queries.
-The following variables should be set as well:
-- `ATHENA_ACCESS_KEY_ID`: An AWS Access Key that has permissions to create Athena Queries and store them in S3.
-- `ATHENA_SECRET_ACCESS_KEY`: The corresponding secret.
-- `ATHENA_OUTPUT_BUCKET`: The S3 location (in the form of `s3://bucket/folder`) where the results of the Athena queries should be stored before caching them.
-- `ATHENA_FETCHES_TABLE`: The name of the table registered in AWS Athena, default is `fetches.fetches_realtime`

 The Athena table is `fetches_realtime` that represents the fetches from `openaq-data` and has the following schema: